 Again and again, he kept making idiotic mistakes.
 And he couldn’t comprehend why he kept failing like this.

 He found himself in a fight where he attempted to use a movement technique to dodge an attack and put himself in a position to use a true strike.
 He simply failed to connect the steps.

 It was only then that it hit him.
 He quite literally could have just jumped forward and achieved the same result.
 It was true that he had the power now.
-But dear heavens did he suck at utilizing it.
-Worse even was the fact that he kept stubbornly trying to fight by chaining as many complex steps as possible, but this was rarely necessary.
+But dear heavens, did he suck at utilizing it.
+Worse, he kept stubbornly trying to fight by chaining as many complex steps as possible, but this was rarely necessary.

 He took a step back.
-He would develop a proper fighting style without any of the complex stuff first.
+He would develop a proper fighting style without any complex stuff first.
 Then he would slowly add movement techniques and true strikes to his repertoire.

 It was time to go back to the start.
 Step one.
 Dodging.

 Neave fought his way to the fifth wave as efficiently as he could.
 Simple strikes straight into weak points.
 And then, when he reached the fifth wave, he dodged.